Roman Period 60 A.D. – 411 A.D.

 Coed Ty Mawr – possible late Roman period / early Medieval enclosed motte (earthwork) – Llanddeiniolen SH556663

-Tyn Llan Uchaf (church) – Roman defended enclosure (probable) – Llanddeiniolen SH544658
+Tyn Llan Uchaf (church) – Roman military fortlet – Llanddeiniolen SH544658

 Canovium – Roman auxiliary fort, defensive settlement & possible dock – Caerhun SH776703